dqj1998/MCPOrb/public-orb/AI-Governance/README.md

 ### CLI (single-source spot-check)

-The CLI currently builds one source at a time; the multi-source path is GUI-only.
-For a spot-check pointed at any one of the sources:
+The CLI builds one source at a time; for a full 11-file build use the Wizard GUI.
+For a spot-check using the primary Markdown source:

 ```bash
 cd MCPOrbBuilder